VimYoung/dotfiles/README.md

 immature repo.
 Maintained with the help of chezmoi(great project btw), you can learn more about the amazing project [here](https://www.chezmoi.io).
 > Disclaimer
-These dotfiles are not made to be worked for every system.
-It is just a showcase of my configs, in case anyone finds something interesting, they can surely adopt it in their files.
-Still, any suggestions and improvements are welcomed.
+These dotfiles are not made to work with every system.
+It is just a showcase of my configs, in case you find something interesting, it can surely be adopted.
+Still, any suggestions are welcome.
 Feel free to open an issue.

 ## Utilities